 A chromosome’s shape and size will vary with the cell’s cycle.
 When in interphase, the chromosomes are not tightly packed, so they are invisible to the human eye.
-During cell division, the chromatin begins to condense, by the end of prophase we begin to see well defined threadlike arrangements materialize called chromonemata.
-During metaphase and anaphase the chromonemata start to completely form and compact together and begin configuring in to the structure of chromatids.
-This cycle of variation in size and shape of the chromosomes during a cell’s cycle is referred to as chromosomal cycle.
+During cell division, the chromatin begins to condense, by the end of prophase we begin to see well-defined threadlike arrangements materialize called chromonemata.
+During metaphase and anaphase, the chromonemata start to completely form and compact together and begin configuring into the structure of chromatids.
+This cycle of variation in size and shape of the chromosomes during a cell’s cycle is referred to as the chromosomal cycle.

-The formation of a chromosomes most clearly observed at metaphase and anaphase, and the reason is because that is when the chromosomes are the most compact (or dense) which makes them easier to see.
+The formation of a chromosome is most clearly observed at metaphase and anaphase, and the reason is because that is when the chromosomes are the most compact (or dense) which makes them easier to see.

 A normal chromosome will have these parts:

-A chromosome in metaphase will have two twin sister chromatids, that are connected with one another at a specific point and this point is called a centromere ( also referred to as the primary constriction).
+A chromosome in metaphase will have two twin sister chromatids that are connected with one another at a specific point, and this point is called a centromere (also referred to as the primary constriction).
 You will also notice that it is the point where the two arms of the chromatids begin to narrow.
-In anaphase the centromere separates the sister chromatids in to two distinct anaphasic chromosomes.
-Consequently an anaphase chromosome really just a metaphase chromosome cut in half.
-The the narrow structures extending from the centromere are referred to as arms.
+In anaphase, the centromere separates the sister chromatids into two distinct anaphasic chromosomes.
+Consequently, an anaphase chromosome really just a metaphase chromosome cut in half.
+The narrow structures extending from the centromere are referred to as arms.

-Therefore, a chromosome in metaphase will have four arms while anaphase chromosome will only have two arms.
-If a chromosome’s two arms are equal it is referred to as an isobrachial chromosomes and if the two arms are unequal in length it is referred to as an heterobrachial chromosome.
+Therefore, a chromosome in metaphase will have four arms, while in anaphase, a chromosome will only have two arms.
+If a chromosome’s two arms are equal it is referred to as an isobrachial chromosome and if the two arms are unequal in length it is referred to as a heterobrachial chromosome.
 If a chromosome has arms that are not equal, then the shorter arm is classified as ‘p’ and the longer arm is classified as ‘q’.

 Chromosomes are given four different names, based upon the position of the centromere

-- Sub-metacentric – refers to a chromosome whose centromere is located near the middle, but not directly – so that the arms are still unequal in length.
+- Sub-metacentric – This refers to a chromosome whose centromere is located near the middle, but not directly.
+That the arms are still unequal in length.

-Types of chromosomes based on position of centromere
+Types of chromosomes based on the position of the centromere.

-The surface of centromere bear a specialized multi-protein complex called kinetochore to which spindle fibers (microtubules) attach.
-The centromere of a metaphase chromosome contains 2 kinetochores facing in opposite direction.
+The surface of the centromere bears a specialized multi-protein complex called kinetochore to which spindle fibers (microtubules) attach.
+The centromere of a metaphase chromosome contains 2 kinetochores facing in opposite directions.

-Besides centromere a chromosome may have one or more secondary constrictions.
-The part of chromosome beyond secondary constriction is called satellite or trabant which remains attached to the main part of chromosomes by a thread of chromatin.
-The chromosome having satellite is called sat chromosome.
+Besides centromeres, a chromosome may have one or more secondary constrictions.
+The part of the chromosome beyond secondary constriction is called satellite or trabant, which remains attached to the main part of chromosomes by a thread of chromatin.
+The chromosome having satellite is called a sat chromosome.
 There are two types of secondary constrictions: NOR and Joint.
 They are always constant in their positions and often used as markers.
 The NOR (nucleolar organizer region) are specialized to produce nucleolus and rRNA.
 The joints sometimes develop due to breaking and fusion of chromosome segments.